-The corporeal life of a human being is a series of changes that he does not notice but which are possible to observe.
+The corporeal life of the human being is a series of changes that he does not notice but which are possible to observe.
 But the origin of these changes, which first began when he was born, and their end—in death—are beyond human observation.

 Most certainly I tell you, unless a grain of wheat falls into the earth and dies, it remains by itself alone.
 But if it dies, it bears much fruit.
 He who loves his life will lose it.
 He who hates his life in this world will keep it to eternal life.